kryotek777/Sacred-Gold-LobbyServer/README.md

 To Ascaron Entertainment, for creating Sacred and sparking the inspiration for this reimplementation.

 And finally to you, thanks for playing with us! <3

+## Contributing

+Contributions are welcome!
+If you’d like to help out, please fork the repository, make your changes, and submit a pull request.

+You can directly support the project using [GitHub sponsors](https://github.com/sponsors/kryotek777) or [PayPal](https://paypal.me/kryotek777)

+---

+## License

+This project is licensed under the AGPLv3 License - see the [LICENSE](LICENSE) file for details.